 In Reception and Year 1, two daily phonics sessions will be delivered by trained members of our school staff.
 Alongside this, will be a 'Reading aloud' session where children will apply their phonics learning as they read a book, (Collins), three times each week.
 The same weekly book will be shared as an e-book with parents, to allow your child even more practise reading the book at home.
 This will help develop their reading skills and their confidence as an early reader.

 'Little Wandle Letters and Sounds Revised' includes regular assessments.
 Weekly on-going assessments take place every Friday to see if any children need 'keep up' sessions to help them to stay on track with the teaching and learning in class.
 Every six weeks, further assessments take place.

-Alongside the continued teacher assessments of Phonics that take place daily, the children’s progress is tracked termly by the Phonics co-ordinators.
-This allows the progress of every child to be monitored, so further support can be offered if needed.
 At the end of Year 1, the Year 1 Phonics Screening check will take place.
 This is a national assessment that all Year 1 children take part in.
-Over the year, the staff involved will prepare the children for this screening check, so they know what to expect.
+Over the year, teachers will prepare the children for this screening check so they know what to expect.
 Further information on how to support your child in preparation for the screening check will be offered nearer the time.

 How we teach reading